neiybor/h3o_polars_ext/README.md

 ## Installation

-This is using [Poetry](https://python-poetry.org/) for dependency management.
+This project uses [Poetry](https://python-poetry.org/) for dependency management.

 Clone the repo and run `poetry install` to install dependencies.